How Professional Branding Portraits Elevate Your Personal Brand

 What Is a Branding Photo Shoot?

-While a headshot focuses on your face in a simple setup, branding photography tells a deeper story.
+While a headshot focuses on your face (typicallywith a simple backdrop), branding photography tells a deeper story.
 It might show you working with clients, interacting with your tools of the trade or your product, or embodying a setting that feels true to your work and brand vision.
 These images become the visual language of your brand and are every bit as important to your brand messaging as any website copy or podcast guest appearance.

 Fitness team at Every Mother HQ in San Francisco..